-PricewaterhouseCoopers (PwC) performs the Group's internal audit function aimed at providing an additional level of independent and objective assurance to the Board and the ARC regarding the effectiveness of the Group's internal compliance and control systems.
+The Group's internal audit function provides independent and objective assurance to the Board and ARC regarding the effectiveness and of the Group's internal compliance and control systems.
+During the year, the Group transitioned from a fully outsourced service provided by PriceWaterhouseCoopers (PwC) to a co-sourced function working with the Group's resources.

 Each year, in consultation with the ARC and Group CFO, an internal audit plan is established.
-The auditor reported to the ARC at every scheduled Committee meeting on findings and recommendations in relation to the internal audit work performed during the 2022 financial year.
+The auditor reported to the ARC at every scheduled Committee meeting on findings and recommendations in relation to the internal audit work performed during the 2023 financial year.